-See where Ontario’s nature shines, with a flight from Montréal to Timmins.
+Find Ontario’s nature in the forefront of fun with flights from Montréal to Timmins.

-From McArthur Lake to Kettle Lake Provincial Park, Timmins is overflowing with outdoor fun.
-You’ll discover the best things to do in Timmins tucked away in the thick woods and secluded lakes of Ontario’s wilderness.
+Overflowing with outdoor gems like McArthur Lake and Kettle Lake Provincial Park, Timmins is a hotspot for natural attractions.
+When you fly from Montréal to Timmins, you’ll discover the best things to do in this city tucked away in the thick woods and secluded lakes of Ontario’s wilderness.

 Known as “the city with a heart of gold”, Timmins earned its nickname during the 1913 gold rush.
 The gilded history of Timmins began in 1912 when mining mogul Noah Timmins founded the city.

 Workers in Noah Timmins’ mines lived in “Hollinger Houses”.
-Only one of the original pre-fab homes remains, at the Timmins Museum.
-A re-creation of a miner’s home from the 1930’s (down to the flower garden), the Hollinger House exhibition is a window into Timmins’ history.
+You can find one of the original prefabricated homes remaining at the Timmins Museum.
+As a restored living space of a miner from the 1930s, the Hollinger House exhibition is a great way to explore Timmins’ underground history.

-Take a walk through the past, as you pass the Timmins Murals.
+Dig further into the past as you walk by the Timmins Murals.
 The lore and ore of Timmins are commemorated in these outdoor art pieces.
 Continue your stroll on the Gillies Lake Promenade.
-This 2.5 km trail traces through central Timmins and the Gillies Lake Conservation Area
+This 2.5 km trail traces through central Timmins and the Gillies Lake Conservation Area where you’ll take in some amazing sights along the way.

-5 km away from Timmins lies 560 acres of forest waiting for you to explore.
-With copies of the Tamarack Nature Trail Guide and Hersey Lake Conservation Area Guide, you’ll become an expert on every acre (or at least you can pretend you are).
+Head only 5 km away from Timmins to find 226 hectares of forest waiting for you to explore.
+With copies of the Tamarack Nature Trail Guide and Hersey Lake Conservation Area Guide, you’ll feel like an outdoor expert ready to take on the wild.

-Find your path through the park’s jack pines along the 45 km trail system.
-These trails are part of the Timmins Trail Network and range from afternoon ambles to difficult daylong adventures.
-With a variety of difficulty levels, you’ll find a trail to suit your speed and time commitment.
+Get set for a sightly hike in the jack pines along the 45 km trail system.
+These trails are part of the Timmins Trail Network and contain a variety of difficulty levels, ranging from an afternoon stroll to a difficult daylong adventure.
+With a flight from Montréal to Timmins, you’re sure to find a trail to suit your speed and time commitment.

-If you get hungry, break for lunch at one of Hersey Lake’s picnic sites.
-Every al fresco lunch is served with a free side of Hersey Lake’s scenery.
+When all the hiking makes you hungry, pack a lunch to eat at one of Hersey Lake’s picnic sites.
+Enjoy your meal with a free side of Hersey Lake’s scenery.

-See the park’s namesake with a visit to Hersey Lake.
-Whether you take to the water or settle into the sandy beaches, an afternoon by the lakeside is a sweet way to spend time.
+See where the area gets its name with a visit to Hersey Lake.
+Whether you take to the water or settle into the sandy beaches, an afternoon by the lakeside is both relaxing and refreshing.

 After swimming, get a bird's-eye view of Hersey Lake Conservation Area from one of the lookout points.
 Grosse Pointe and Jack Pine Lake offer photogenic views of the sweeping Ontario wilderness below.
-Keep your camera handy for pictures you’ll want to frame once you’re back in Montréal.
+Bring a camera on your flight from Montréal to Timmins to take some frame-worthy photos of these staggering sights.

-Once you’ve driven to Ivanhoe Lake, dive right in.
+Once you’ve driven to Ivanhoe Lake, you can dive right in.
 Warm, shallow waters hug the shore of a long, sandy beach.
-Whether you only plan on dipping your toes or diving right in, you’ll want to pack a swimsuit to enjoy this swimming spot.
+Whether you plan on dipping in your toes or jumping in, you’ll want to pack a swimsuit on your flight from Montréal to Timmins to enjoy this refreshing spot.

 If you’re looking for something more challenging than the Quaking Bog Trail, take a hike on the Esker Trail.
 This 8 km path leads you over the height of the treetops, to pass by green kettle lakes, ambling wildlife, and an amazing view of Ivanhoe Lake.

 At the end of the day, you can choose to put your feet up between lakeside views and secluded spots for your campsite.
-In the morning, wake to songbirds to start another amazing day on your trip from Montréal.
+Relax and rest up for the next exciting adventure your flight from Montréal to Timmins brings.

 Fly from Montréal-Pierre Elliott Trudeau International Airport (YUL) to Timmins Victor M. Power Airport (YTS), with a quick connection in Toronto.
 Montréal to Timmins flight time is 2 hours and 30 minutes on average.
 Connection times vary.
 The distance from Montréal to Timmins is around 1,065 km / 660 mi.